Home / Coffee knowledge / Espresso extraction time: When does the brewing time actually start?

 A question that often arises: Does a double espresso need to run longer than a single?

 Not necessarily.
 If you use twice the amount of coffee in a larger basket for a double espresso and let twice the amount of water flow through, the contact time often remains similar.
-The resistance of the coffee puck and the flow rate scale proportionally.
+The resistance of the coffee puck and the flow rate scale together.
 What changes is the brew ratio — and that should remain constant.
-A 1:2 ratio (18 g coffee → 36 g espresso) applies to a double just as a 1:2 ratio (9 g → 18 g) applies to a single.
-Although single espressos always have their own unique dynamics.
-A small amount of coffee powder does not offer resistance as evenly as the coffee powder in a double espresso.
-One reason why we recommend doing double extractions instead.
+A 1:2 ratio (18g coffee → 36g espresso) applies to the double just as a 1:2 ratio (9g → 18g) applies to the single.
+However, single espressos always have a dynamic of their own.
+A small amount of coffee powder does not form resistance as evenly as the coffee powder in a double espresso.
+A reason why we tend to advise making double extractions.

-The extraction time is your control tool: If the time is not right with the same brew ratio, the grind size is probably incorrect.
+The extraction time is your control tool: If the time is off despite the same brew ratio, the grind size is likely incorrect.

 25 seconds is not a magic number.
-We provide recipes as a time window, not as a precise second-by-second instruction.
-The reason: every machine behaves slightly differently, every coffee reacts slightly differently, and two seconds more or less make little difference in taste for a well-tuned recipe.
+We provide recipes as time ranges, not as a second-accurate requirement.
+The reason: every machine behaves slightly differently, every coffee reacts slightly differently, and two seconds more or less make little difference in terms of taste for a well-dialed-in recipe.

-Use brew time as a guideline.
-If you're at 18 g of coffee and 36 g of espresso and it takes 22 seconds, you're probably grinding a little too coarsely.
+Use the brewing time as a guideline.
+If you end up at 22 seconds with 18g of coffee and 36g of espresso, you are likely a bit too coarse.
 At 35 seconds, too fine.
-But whether it's 26 or 28 seconds — try it and decide based on taste.
+But whether 26 or 28 seconds — try it and decide based on taste.

-Ultimately, what's in the cup counts.
-Brew time helps you get there.
-But it doesn't replace your tongue.
+In the end, what's in the cup is what matters.
+Brewing time helps you get there.
+But it doesn't replace your palate.

-Do you want to know how pre-brewing and pre-infusion influence extraction time?
-We explain this in the article Pre-brewing in espresso: What does it really do? — including the question of why 3 seconds of pre-infusion is almost always too short.
+Do you want to know how pre-wetting and pre-infusion affect the extraction time?
+We explain this in the article Pre-wetting for espresso: What does it really do? — including the question of why 3 seconds of pre-infusion is almost always too short.

 This article is also available as a video on our YouTube channel.